robinmoisson/staticrypt/README.md

 ## Community and alternatives

 Here are some other projects and community resources you might find interesting (this is included as an informative section, I haven't personally vetted any of those).
+If you have a StatiCrypt project you'd like to share, feel free to open an issue describing it.

 ### Alternatives to StatiCrypt